MagdalenaPres/MagdalenaPres/README.md

 ### Hello there 👋

-My name is Magda and I am a student of Applied Computer Science at Wroclaw University of Science and Technology.
+My name is Magdalena and I am a student of Applied Computer Science at Wroclaw University of Science and Technology.

 You can find some of my projects below! 🔥